Togarmah & the Koreas

 All agree to identify Togarmah with Armenia and Turkey.
 This fits Ezekiel, for Turkey is directly north of Israel.
 There’s a possible etymological connection between the names Togarmah and Turkey and Turkestan.
 In Ezekiel’s time, there was a city in Cappodocia (Turkey) known as Tegarma, Tagarma, Til-garimmu, and Takarama.
 It’s significant that [four] of the ancient locations Ezekiel gives are found today in the nation of Turkey.
 Clearly God is emphasising Turkey’s important part in the end-time coalition…’

-The location of Togarmah in Asia Minor if accurate, relates to thousands of years ago, directly after the flood [refer Chapter I Noah Antecessor Nulla].
-Many peoples have dwelt at this major continental intersection at one time or another; migrating as new peoples arrived.
-All these different groups of people cannot now still be living there, or all be called Turks.
+The once location of Togarmah in Asia Minor relates to thousands of years ago, directly after the Flood – refer Chapter I Noah Antecessor Nulla.
+Many peoples have dwelt at this major continental intersection at one time or another; migrating as new peoples encroached.
+All these different groups of people cannot now still be living there, or all be identified as Turks.

 Ezekiel 27:14